Diagnosis & Tests

 - Stress test.
 Your provider will have you cough or “bear down” and watch for any loss of urine.

-Usually, only the above exams and testing are needed.
-Your provider may refer you to see a specialist such as an urologist, a urogynecologist (gynecologist who specializes in pelvic and bladder problems), or a geriatrician.
+Usually, only the urinalysis is definitely needed.
+Your provider may or may not need to do the other tests, depending on your situation.
+Your provider may refer you to see a specialist such as a urologist, urogynecologist (gynecologist who specializes in pelvic and bladder problems), or geriatrician.

 Less commonly, your provider or a specialist may recommend special tests, such as: